Kulen Elephant Forest: KEF elephants

 Eighteen mahouts are working in shifts to care for the elephants and keep them from causing any damage to the local villagers’ fields.
-KEF elephants and the KEF mahout staff have since April 2019, been trained and managed by the Swedish zookeeper and elephant consultant Dan Koehl, being responsible for care and management of KEF elephants and Mahouts as elephant welfare director.
+KEF elephants and the KEF mahout staff was between April 2019 and December 2024, trained and managed by the Swedish zookeeper and elephant consultant Dan Koehl, being responsible for care and management of KEF elephants and Mahouts as elephant welfare director.

 Accreditation by ACES

 In 2023, KEF became the first elephant facility throughout Cambodia to be awarded ‘Certified Facility’ accreditation from leaders in elephant venue auditing, Asian Captive Elephant Standards (ACES), as part of a program coordinated by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the Pacific Asia Travel Association.

 The audit covered 193 criteria in eight different areas including elephant welfare, elephant interaction, community relations and biodiversity, and conservation.
 The result of this audit was the awarding of a silver-level certification, representing the satisfaction of 100% of the mandatory criteria and 70%-plus of the advanced criteria.